MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_7_1_SetUpBuildings.md

 	- Locate the image for Dean Halstead from your desktop.

 		1. Note: Image files do not pull from the asset library.
-You will need to upload this image from the files you saved as part of Demo 1.1.
+You will need to upload this image from the files you saved as part of Lab 1.2, Prepare environment.

     - Click **Change**.